habaneroconsulting/sp2013-commandpalette/README.md

 4. Use `grunt` to build:

     - `grunt bower` will download the various JavaScript dependencies, and copy them into the `source/vendor` folder
-    - `grunt plugin` will minify the source and copy the vendor files.
+    - `grunt build` will minify and concatenate the vendor and source files

 ## License